voceconnect/multi-post-thumbnails/readme.txt

 === Plugin Name ===
 Contributors: chrisscott
-Tags: thumbnails, image
+Tags: thumbnails, image, featured image
 Requires at least: 2.9.2
-Tested up to: 3.2.1
+Tested up to: 3.3.2
-Stable tag: 1.0
+Stable tag: 1.1

 Adds multiple post thumbnails to a post type.
 If you've ever wanted more than one Featured Image on a post, this plugin is for you.